ronnievormelker/notes/README.md

 To stay ahead of the curve, it' s essential to read and study industry blogs, articles, and research.
 Attend conferences, workshops, meetups, or online courses to expand your knowledge and network.
 By staying informed, you' ll be better equipped to adapt to new technologies and trends.
  ..
 Remember that programming is a collaborative effort, so don t be shy about reaching out to others for help or advice.
 Building a strong support network will not only improve your technical skills but also help with problem-solving and decision-making.

+# 2023-12-13
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This includes understanding new programming paradigms, such as functional programming, as well as keeping an eye on emerging languages like Rust or Kotlin.

+To stay ahead of the curve, make it a habit to read blogs, follow industry leaders, and attend conferences and workshops.
+Additionally, never be afraid to ask questions, reach out to your peers, or seek help from online communities like Stack Overflow.
+By staying open to learning, you' ll be better equipped to tackle new challenges and contribute to innovative projects.